joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/11/us/elections/poll-voters-election-biden-trump.html

 **O.J.
 Simpson, Athlete Whose Trial Riveted the Nation, Dies at 76**\
 `He ran to football fame on the field and made fortunes in movies.
-But his world was ruined after he was charged with killing his former wife and her friend.`\
+Then a trial in which he was charged with killing his former wife and her friend changed everything.`\
 https://nytimes.com/2024/04/11/sports/oj-simpson-dead.html

 **A Steadying Force for the Africa Center Is Stepping Down**\